A1 Sasso Marconi - Barberino

 Construction of the Variante di Valico (63 Km)

-The planning solution identified is extremely challenging on a technical level, with the work taking place in one of Europe's most geologically and morphologically complex regions in terms of the gas and unstable geological formations in the underground excavations.
+The work carried out was a major engineering challenge, given the technical difficulty faced during construction: the work took place in one of Europe's most geologically and morphologically complex regions in terms of the gas and unstable geological formations in the underground excavations.

 Work was carried out in two macro-stretches, as described below: